xconnected/e-paper-coin-tracker/waveshare_epd/readme.md

-playce here the library files
+place here the library files